sub-c/AllegroDotNet/README.md

 * If calling `Al.Init()` is failing, ensure you have the correct version of the Allegro 5 library.
 Currently, AllegroDotNet requires v5.2.8.
 See NuGet packages SubC.AllegroDotNet.Win64 or SubC.AllegroDotNet.Linux64 for known working native Allegro libraries to use.

-* AllegroDotNet requires a monolith version of Allegro (ie, `allegro_monolith-5.2.dll`) to be available.
+* AllegroDotNet requires a monolith version of Allegro to be available (ex: `allegro_monolith-5.2.dll`).

 * If you'd rather use the offical Allegro 5 binaries instead of `SubC.AllegroDotNet.Win64`, that is also an option.
 However, you will need to do the work to make sure the monolith .DLL file is available to your executable (the NuGet package automatically adds the .DLL to your project's output).